Salamenderine/information_security_lab/Module2/task_descriptions/schnorr.md

 ## Existential Unforgeability (EUF)
 In this task, we consider the existential unforgeability (under two forms of attacks) of the Schnorr scheme.
-In the existential unforgeability game, <u>the adversary's goal is to provide a forged signature on a message of its choice</u>.
+In the existential unforgeability game, the adversary's goal is to provide a forged signature on a message of its choice.
 The different subtasks will consider adversaries of dufferebt capabilities.
 All of your adversaries in this task are going to output their solution as the return value of `adversary.run()` as an object of the following type:
 ```java
 public class Schnorr_Solution<BigInteger> {
     public String message;